nhsuk/connecting-to-services/CONTRIBUTING.md

 Your code should be tested in the browsers listed below.

-The lists are based on usage statistics for NHS Choices (current NHS.UK) and represent approximately 95% of the most popular browsers.
+The lists are based on usage statistics for the NHS website and represent approximately 95% of the most popular browsers.

 Each browser is assigned a ‘level of support’ that your service should meet.